-62. Any assessment of the risks facing insurers requires an appreciation of the external context in which they operate.
-The PRA's assessment will therefore include consideration of system-wide risks, for example, from low interest rates or rising credit spreads, and sectoral risks, for example, medical improvements affecting longevity risk.

-63. The PRA will draw on work by other parts of the Bank, including the views of the FPC on the macroprudential environment.
-Sectoral analysis to understand key market developments over the medium term will draw upon both market intelligence and, where appropriate, standardised information from insurers.(1) The PRA will also consider actions by other regulators, including the FCA, which might materially affect the prudential soundness of PRA-regulated insurers.
+- 63. Any assessment of the risks facing insurers requires an appreciation of the external context in which they operate.
+The PRA's assessment therefore includes consideration of system-wide risks, for example, from low interest rates or rising credit spreads, and sectoral risks, for example, medical improvements affecting longevity risk. - 64.
+The PRA draws on work by other parts of the Bank, including the views of the FPC on the macroprudential environment.
+Sectoral analysis to understand key market developments over the medium term draws upon both market intelligence and, where appropriate, standardised information from insurers.(1) The PRA also considers actions by other regulators, including the FCA, which might materially affect the prudential soundness of PRA-regulated insurers.